Skip to content

 Doug Ferguson

-A Michigan native, Doug’s fascination with the mountains and the outdoors began with a competitive skiing career in high school.
-Doug discovered climbing in 1997 while living in Boulder, Colorado and has owned and operated Mountain Skills Climbing Guides since 2008.
-In 2002, he began guiding and climbing full time at the New River Gorge in West Virginia.
-Doug has climbed extensively throughout the United States, he primarily spends the warmer months guiding rock in the Gunks, the winter months guiding ice in the Northeast and the shoulder seasons in sunny Red Rock, Nevada.
+Doug, a Michigan native, developed a passion for the mountains and the outdoors during his high school competitive skiing career.
+His interest in climbing began in 1997 while he lived in Boulder, Colorado, and he has owned and operated Mountain Skills Climbing Guides since 2008.
+Doug has climbed extensively across the United States, spending warmer months guiding rock in the Gunks, winter months guiding ice in the Northeast, and shoulder seasons in sunny Red Rock, Nevada.

-His climbing and mountaineering educational background consists of: Certified AMGA Rock Instructor, AMGA Certified Ice Instructor, AMGA Alpine Guides Course, AMGA Advanced Rock Guides Course, AMGA Single Pitch Instructor, AMGA Top Rope Site Manager, AMGA Climbing Wall Instructor Provider, AMGA SPI Provider , Wilderness First Responder training, Leave No Trace Master Trainer, AIARE Level 2 Avalanche, National Ski Patrol Level 1& 2 Avalanche Safety, SPRAT Certified Level 1 Rope Access Technician and a New York State Licensed Rock, Ice, Hiking, and Camping Guide.
+Doug’s climbing and mountaineering education background is quite extensive.
+He is a Certified AMGA Rock Instructor, AMGA Certified Ice Instructor, AMGA Alpine Guides Course graduate, AMGA Advanced Rock Guides Course graduate, AMGA Single Pitch Instructor, AMGA Top Rope Site Manager, AMGA Climbing Wall Instructor Provider, AMGA SPI Provider, Wilderness First Responder certified, Leave No Trace Master Trainer, AIARE Level 2 Avalanche certified, National Ski Patrol Level 1& 2 Avalanche Safety certified, SPRAT Certified Level 1 Rope Access Technician, and a New York State Licensed Rock, Ice, Hiking, and Camping Guide.

-Doug has volunteered with the NYC Adaptive Climbing Clinic helping to teach rock climbing to people with physical disabilities at Brooklyn Boulders.
-Doug was formerly on the Board of Directors for the Gunks Climbers Coalition, an advocacy group dedicated to creating and maintaining sustainable opportunities for responsible climbing along the Shawangunk Ridge and surrounding areas.
-He also recently worked with Exum Mountain Guides in the Tetons, WY during the summer months.
+Doug volunteers at the NYC Adaptive Climbing Clinic, teaching rock climbing to people with physical disabilities at Brooklyn Boulders.
+He was also previously on the Board of Directors for the Gunks Climbers Coalition, an advocacy group committed to creating and maintaining sustainable opportunities for responsible climbing along the Shawangunk Ridge and surrounding areas.
+Recently, Doug worked with Exum Mountain Guides in the Tetons, WY, during the summer months.

-With a background in fine art from Kendall College of Art and Design, Doug paints landscapes in large format of the locations he guides with oil color on canvas.
-You can view Doug’s paintings at www.dougfergusonpainting.com
+Doug’s education in fine art from Kendall College of Art and Design led him to paint landscapes in large format of the locations he guides, using oil color on canvas.
+You can check out Doug’s paintings at www.dougfergusonpainting.com.

 Mark Folsom

 Mark has lived in the Hudson Valley and climbed in the Gunks since 1999.
-While living in New Hampshire, he climbed many peaks in the White Mountains, Catskills and Adirondacks.
+While living in New Hampshire, he climbed many peaks in the White Mountains, Catskills, and Adirondacks.
 Mark has climbed in Joshua Tree in California, many routes at Red Rocks in Nevada, and Red River Gorge in Kentucky.
-In winter, Mark enjoys back-country skiing, snowshoeing and trips to warmer destinations.
+In winter, Mark enjoys back-country skiing, snowshoeing, and trips to warmer destinations.
 He is also an avid caver who has explored and mapped caves throughout the United States and in several foreign countries.
-Mark studies natural sciences including geography, ecology and geology.
-A volunteer with several regional, non-profit and state climbing-related agencies, Mark supports protection of nature as well as climbing resources.
+Mark studies natural sciences, including geography, ecology, and geology.
+A volunteer with several regional, non-profit, and state climbing-related agencies, Mark supports the protection of nature and climbing resources.

 Mark’s training includes certified AMGA Rock Instructor, certified AMGA Single Pitch Instructor, licensed New York State Rock Guide, Wilderness First Responder, Hudson Valley Mountain Rescue member, Cave Rescue Certified and a Leave No Trace Trainer.